-For safety and convenience each Cummins QSC 500HP engine has a start and a stop button located in the engine room, and a power take on the gearbox provides hydraulic power for the stabilizers which are standard equipment on all Flemings.
+For safety and convenience each Cummins QSC 500HP engine has a start and a stop button located in the engine room, and a PTO (power take-off) on the gearbox provides hydraulic power for the stabilizers which are standard equipment on all Flemings.

-Inside the large lazarette are four polyethylene water tanks totaling 300 gallons and the battery master switches and 3,500 watt standard inverter.
+Inside the large lazarette are four polyethylene water tanks totaling 300 gallons (1,135 liters), battery master switches, and a 3,500 watt inverter.
 Four air conditioning compressors provide heating and cooling for the entire yacht.
 Against the transom is the steering system with its connection point for the autopilot.
 The tops for the rudder stocks terminate above the waterline.
 Despite all this equipment there remains 95 cu. ft. of storage for fenders and other cruising gear.
 Access to the engine room is through the oval-shaped door.

 In many modern designs it has become fashionable to eliminate the inside steering station, but the Fleming 55 features a pilothouse which closely resembles the bridge of a much larger vessel.
 We created a dedicated place from which the boat is piloted and controlled without any distractions from other on-board activities but which is still only three steps from the salon and galley.
 Four interior steps safely lead to the upper flying bridge station.